-When I started my website and shared it with family and friends, the rampant question I received was, “Why Onion Rings and Things?”
+When I started my website and shared it with family and friends, the question most asked was, “Why Onion Rings and Things?”
 You see, on the afternoon I decided to jump back into food blogging, I was alternately watching YouTube and trying to figure out a blog name.
-I was getting frustrated as every single domain that came to my mind were either already taken (Delicious Days since 2005!) or being sold for out-of-my-reach prices and I was close to giving up for the day when I clicked on a crispy onion rings video recipe from Food Wishes.
-An a-ha! moment.
+I was getting frustrated as every single domain that came to my mind were already taken (Delicious Days since 2005!).
+I was close to giving up for the day when I clicked on a crispy onion rings video recipe from Food Wishes.
+An aha moment!
 ONION RINGS to stand for the recipes and THINGS for the dash of blah-blah-blah I throw in.
-Yey!
-But although I didn’t chose Onion Rings and Things for SEO purposes, the site, occasionally, receives traffic from “onion rings” web searches and so, to not disappoint, here is a recipe for “incredible, best in the world” onion rings from the genius of Chef John.
+Yehey!
+As we can’t have a cooking blog called Onion Rings and Things and not have a recipe for onion rings, here is a one from the genius of Chef John.

 - ½ cup flour

 - ¼ cup cornstarch

 - 2 to 3 Vidalia onions, peeled and cut into ¼-inch thick rings